Perspective | A new film explores the life of Odessa Madre, the ‘queen’ of D.C.’s underworld

-Who Madre was is the subject of “Odessa’s Reign,” Hamilton’s half-hour documentary, which airs several times this month on WHUT.
+Who Madre was is the subject of “Odessa’s Reign,” Hamilton’s half-hour documentary, which airs several times this month on WHUT-TV.

 Hamilton’s interest was piqued after seeing a historical marker in the District describing Madre as the Al Capone of Washington.